explodecomputer/ImputationPractical/README.md

     - [Michigan server](https://imputationserver.sph.umich.edu/index.html)
     - [Sanger server](https://imputation.sanger.ac.uk/)

 1. As discussed in the lecture, imputation data is **probabilistic**.
-There are several formats and we will look at two.
+There are several formats, and we will look at two.
 First is known as Oxford format (aka gen format).
 It presents the genotype data in dosages.
 Specifically, for each individual there are 3 columns, each representing genotype probability.

     The imputed data that we will look at is a chunk of chromosome 16 located here: